chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/simple-component.md

 When creating a story, we use a base `task` arg to build out the shape of the task the component expects.
 Typically modeled from what the actual data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.

 Now that we've set up the basics lets re-run `yarn storybook` and see our changes.
-If you already have Storybook running you can also run `yarn storybook-generate` to regenerate the `storybook.requires.js` file.
+If you already have Storybook running you can also run `yarn storybook-generate` to regenerate the `storybook.requires.ts` file.

 You should see a UI that looks like this:
 ![a gif showing the task component in storybook](/intro-to-storybook/react-native-task-component.gif)